 Microsoft Creators Update Brings New 'Snooze' Feature, Kills Forced Reboots Due To Windows Updates

-With the arrival of the update, Windows 10 users will be able to get a much-wanted functionality at their disposal - the ability to schedule updates per their wish.
+With the arrival of the update, Windows 10 users will be able to get a much-wanted functionality at their disposal — the ability to schedule updates.

-The upcoming update will apparently enable users to defer the restarts and the "snooze" mode will defer the same by three days!
-This has been confirmed by Microsoft which revealed that the move had been prompted by user's wanting more options.
+The upcoming update will apparently enable users to postpone the restarts, and the "snooze" mode can postpone the updates by three days!
+This has been confirmed by Microsoft, which also revealed that the move had been prompted by users wanting more options.

 "What we heard back most explicitly was that you want more control over when Windows 10 installs updates.
 We also heard that unexpected reboots are disruptive if they happen at the wrong time," shared John Cable, Director of Program Management for the team responsible for Windows' servicing and delivery.